 - when arriving on the green, an average of 1/4 signal cycle for the cross-street green.

 - when arriving on the red, an average of 1/4 signal cycle to wait for the bicycle green (unless merging into a left-turn lane at a two-way cross street) and another 1/2 signal cycle to wait for the cross-street green.

 So, 1/4 signal cycle wait for 1/2 of the time and 3/4 for the other 1/2 of the time, and an average of 1/2.

 The Avenue is designed for access to both sides by motorists (with the parking spaces between the bikeway and travel lanes on the left side) but only as a through route for bicyclists, as the bikeway does not provide access to destinations along the right side of 9th Avenue.
 With mostly one-way cross streets in alternating directions, bicyclists have to travel as far as two blocks in the regular travel lanes, or walk on sidewalks, to reach these destinations lawfully.
-With New York’s mandatory bike lane law, there is an issue that a bicyclist involved in a crash when lawfully riding to a destination on the right side of the Avenue may still be held at fault, especially if killed or unable to remember the purpose of the trip.
+With New York’s mandatory bike lane law, a bicyclist involved in a crash when lawfully riding to a destination on the right side of the Avenue will have to defend that choice and may still be held at fault, especially if killed or unable to remember the purpose of the trip.

 There is also the issue of how to transition from the bikeway to the travel lanes of 9th Avenue.

 - A box turn is one option, and is lawful with a total of a 3/4 cycle’s waiting (average 1/4 signal cycle at the right-turn waiting area, then 1/2 for the signal to turn green for 9th Avenue before turning left);